 In Genesis 22:15-19 the Angel of the Lord called to Abraham from heaven a second time and renewed the (physical) blessings God promised to Abraham before.
 Abraham asked God only for a son.
 But God saw that Abraham was obedient and rewarded him with an entire nation (Genesis 15:2-5).

 Illustration: Salvation depends upon Christ’s work for us, while rewards depend upon our works for Christ.
 (Milburn Cockrell)

-Implications: When we accept Jesus as Lord and Savior we are adopted to God’s family and God becomes our heavenly father.
+Implications: When we accept Jesus as Lord and Savior we are adapted to God’s family and God becomes our heavenly father.
 This brings us to our next observation.
 From an earthly father’s perspective, a disobedient child is not fit to have his requests granted.

 Why does God reward obedience?
 Because obedience is not fun.
-Obedience is costly, risky and inconvenient.
+Obedience is costly, risky, and inconvenient.
 It will not be called obedience otherwise.
 The cost of obedience is so high the reward exceeds the cost.

 Which phase of the divine test are you in today?
 It can be leaving your father’s household, leaving your Sodom and Gomorrah behind, or sacrificing your Isaac.
 Whichever the phase of the divine test you are in today it’s my sincere hope and prayer that you will make it through the test and prove your faithfulness unto the Lord.